ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

      to an illegal location is rejected, and diffusion is attempted again, up to 10 times; if there are 10 failures, then the compartment simply isn’t moved at all during that command call.

+``enum CMDcode cmdlongrangeforce(simptr sim,cmdptr cmd,char *line2);``
+   |
+   | This command simulates a long range force between pairs of
+     molecules.
+It uses loops over molecule pairs that’s largely borrowed from ``cmdradialdistribution``.
+Also, it keeps a list of molecules that have forces on them, which is in ``cmd->v1``, used internally as ``moleclist``.
+Each entry in this list includes the molecule serial number (on which the list is sorted), the molecule pointer, and a 4-dimensional vector of doubles.
+The first three dimensions are for the :math:`x`, :math:`y`, and :math:`z` components of the force on a molecule, and the fourth is 0 for molecules that were never visited during the last round of checks and 1 for molecules that were visited.
+Unvisited molecules get purged from this list, partly because those molecules might have gone away due to reactions.

 *Internal functions*
 ``void cmdv1free(cmdptr cmd);``